ishitarastogi/rootstock-example-foundry/README.md

 <div>
   <strong>ℹ️ Info:</strong> Rootstock doesn’t support EIP-1559.
 Use <code>--legacy</code> for compatibility and <code>--evm-version london</code> to match its EVM version.

-  In case of errors like <code>Transaction dropped from the mempool</code>, check the transaction hash in the <a href="https://explorer.testnet.rootstock.io/" target="_blank">Rootstock Explorer</a>.
-It might have succeeded onchain even if logs show otherwise.
   <br>You can also inspect <code>broadcast/Deploy.s.sol/run-latest.json</code> for the deployed contract address and receipt.
 </div>